Skip to content

 • Using instantaneous force instead of average force.

-• Not accounting for rebound (ball bouncing back has larger Δv).
+• Not accounting for rebound (ball bouncing back has larger Δv and therefore larger impulse).

 Accuracy and Limitations

 This calculator uses the average force approximation.
 Real collisions have complex force-time profiles.
 Deformable bodies, multi-stage impacts, and material properties affect actual forces.
+Peak force estimates (~2× average) assume a roughly triangular pulse shape.
 Results are educational estimates, not engineering-grade analysis.

 FAQ